 Clark Quinn considers templates as content extensions.
 Learnlets

 Pema Bakshi explains the 14 types of romantic crushes.
 Refinery 29

 The JWST pictures you probably haven’t seen yet.
 SciShow

 Will Dunham: scientists find a black hole deemed a “needle in a haystack.”
 Reuters

 Why no one can agree on what’s really the tallest mountain.
 Be Smart

 Ian Rose: every good bird does fine.
 JSTOR Daily

 Carolyn Kormann is saving the butterfly forest.
 The New Yorker

-Thank you for stopping by, and I hope you took away something to inspire a future creative project.
+Thank you for stopping by.
+I hope you found something to inspire a future creative project.